Rabiaakbulut/spring-boot-app-with-db-nginx/README.md

 ```
 The app will start running at http://localhost:7070

-*NOTE*: I have already created 2 Docker container images.
+*NOTE*: I have created 2 Docker container images.
 One with NGINX configurations and the other with the Spring Boot Application.
 They are uploaded to https://hub.docker.com/ and are public.
 How to build them can be found at the end of Readme file

 ```
 rajithdocker/nginx:3.0